ModusCreateOrg/boing/md/DEVELOPING.md

 # macOS ONLY
 cp sdkconfig.mac sdkconfig
 ```
-- [ ] Build and run brickout
+- [ ] Build and run Boing
 ```
-# From within brickout/
+# From within boing/
+# *IF* you are prompted by the build system to say yes or no to any configura†ion changes,
+# choose the default (press ENTER).
+make recoures
 make -j 4 flash   #Assuming you have four CPU cores to compile
 ```